-This paper concentrates on the influence of training in 1997 on productivity in the years 1998 and 1999.
-In our cross section regressions, we therefore have t = 1998, 1999 and z = 1,2.
-This allows us to identify lagged productivity effects of training.
-We will show that although we use lagged training variables, nevertheless endogeneity of training plays a role for our results.
-In this section, the selection equation to offer training in 1997 and the decision on training intensity in 1997 are estimated.
-Thus, the decision of firms to pay for training of their employees is modeled in a binary probit model and the decision of the firm how many of their employees should obtain training is modeled in a tobit model.
-In order to effectively control for selectivity in the productivity estimation presented in the next section, we have to find identifying variables that have a significant influence on the decision to train or on training intensity but not on productivity (Dearden, Reed, and Van Reenen, 2000).
-This paper uses a unique set of questions that identifies expected skill gaps and the reaction of the personnel department on skill shortages as suitable identifying variables for both decisions.
-When firms expect skill gaps in the future because some employees will be on maternal leave or made redundant in the near future or because the demand for skills increases in general, this may induce them to introduce training now.
-It can be shown that productivity is not affected by these expectations which means that there is no strong correlation between the expected skill gaps over time or between the expected and the actual skill gaps.
-Moreover, the preferred reaction of the establishment (i.e. mainly the personnel department) on skill shortages has the same statistical properties.
-When the establishment mainly reacts by additional apprenticeship training or training of the employees on skill gaps (instead of a high priority on hiring skilled employees from the labour market), this increases the probability that the establishment offers training but it does not have an impact on contemporary productivity.
+This paper concentrates on the influence of training in 1997 on productivity in the years 1997 until 1999.
+This allows us to distinguish between contemporaneous and lagged effects.
+In this section, the selection equation to offer training in 1997 is estimated.
+Thus, the decision of firms to pay for training of their employees is modeled in a binary probit model.
+In order to effectively control for selectivity in the productivity estimation, we have to find identifying variables that have a significant influence on the decision to train or not but not on productivity (Dearden, Reed, and Van Reenen, 2000).
+This paper uses a unique set of questions that identifies expected skill gaps and the reaction of the personnel department on skill shortages as suitable identifying variables.
+When firms expect skill gaps because some employees will be on maternal leave or made redundant in the near future or because the demand for skills increases generally, this may induce them to introduce training now.
+It can be shown that productivity in the same period is not affected by these expectations which means that there is no strong correlation between the expected skill gaps over time or between the expected and the actual skill gaps.
+Moreover the preferred reaction of the establishment (i.e. mainly the personnel department) on skill shortages has the same properties.
+When the establishment mainly reacts with additional apprenticeship training or training of the employees on skill gaps (instead of a high priority on hiring skilled employees from the labour market), this increases the probability that the establishment offers training but it does not have an impact on contemporary productivity.

-In addition, usual explanatory variables for the inclination of the establishment to train or for the determination of the chosen training intensity such as the number of employees, the share of qualified employees, a dummy for investors in information and communication technology (IT technology), state of the art technical installations, a dummy for establishments with collective wage agreements, co-determination and apprenticeship training, sector dummies, and the location of the establishment in East or West Germany are added (Jirjahn, 1998, Düll and Bellmann, 1998, Gerlach and Jirjahn, 2001, Bellmann and Büchel, 2001).
+In addition, usual explanatory variables for the inclination of the establishment to train like the number of employees, the share of qualified employees, a dummy for investors in information and communication technology (IT technology), state of the art technical installations, a dummy for establishments with collective wage agreements and apprenticeship training, sector dummies, and the location of the establishment in East or West Germany are added (Jirjahn, 1998, Düll and Bellmann, 1998, Gerlach and Jirjahn, 2001, Bellmann and Büchel, 2001).

 The descriptive statistics of these variables can be found in Table A1 in the appendix.
-The determinants of the training decision according to equation (4A) are summarized in Table 2 while the determinants of training intensity according to equation (4) are summarized in Table 3.
-For both decisions the same set of explanatory variables is used.
+The results of the estimation of equation (4) are summarized in Table 1.

 Exogenous Variables Coefficients z-Value

 Redundancies expected 0.243 3.82

 Many employees are expected to be on maternal leave 0.295 2.87

 High qualification need expected 0.545 6.77

-Apprenticeship training high priority reaction on skill shortages 0.230 4.46
+Apprenticeship training high priority reaction on skill 0.230 4.46

+shortages

 Training high priority reaction on skill shortages 0.646 12.91

 Number of employees 0.322 19.57

 Share of qualified employees 0.558 7.75

 State of the art technical equipment 0.188 4.37

 Investor in IT 0.229 5.00

 Collective wage agreement 0.189 4.23

 Apprenticeship training 0.368 7.95

 15 sector dummies and East Germany dummy Yes

 Pseudo R 2 0.33

-Number of observations 5640)
+Number of observations 5640

-Table 2: Probit estimation to explain if a firm trains or not, 1997
+Table 1: Probit estimation to explain if a firm trains or not, 1997